-If there is an attraction, the students circle ves; if not, circle no.
+If there is an attraction, the students circle \underline{yes} ; if not, circle \underline{no} .

-- 1. Have the students do this test on hematite by touching the magnet to the mineral. - it is not magnetic - 2.
-Repeat on their unknown minerals. # 3 is the only mineral that attracts a magnet
+Have the students do this test on hematite by touching the magnet to the mineral.

+- it is not magnetic

+Repeat on their unknown minerals

+3 is the only mineral that attracts a magnet

-3. Take out your sample #3, DO NOT say its name, and show the students that some minerals do actually attract a magnet (only a few students will have this sample).
+Take out your sample #3, DO NOT say its name, and show the students that some minerals do actually attract a magnet, since all students won't have this sample.